davidtkeane/todoist-cli-python-api/README.md

 ## 🚀 Now we are ready to launch

 1. Clone this repository to your local machine.
-2. run the install_todoist.py file as this will go step by step to instal the modules and also the ability to add the Todoist API key into the terminal and then that goes into the .env file for you.
+2. Run the install_todoist.py file as this will go step by step to install the modules and also the ability to add the Todoist API key into the terminal and then that goes into the .env file for you.
 3. This install_todoist.py will then ask you if you want to run the main file todoist.py
-4. you only need to run this file once.
+4. You only need to run this file once.
-5. Normal way to run will be python todoist.py
+5. The Normal way to run will be python todoist.py

 Or